skip to Main Content

 The administrative division of South Africa includes nine provinces.
 Gauteng is the smallest province, yet it comprises the largest share of the South African population (approx. 28%).

-The South Africa we know today has had its internal lines drawn and redrawn several times, before taking on the forms that we see today.
+The South Africa we know today has had its internal lines drawn and redrawn several times before taking on the forms we see today.
 Before 1994, South Africa had only 4 provinces.
-In 1996, when South Africa established its new democratic constitution, the previous administrative divisions were dismantled and the 9 provinces were made official.
+In 1996, when South Africa established its new democratic constitution, the previous administrative divisions were dismantled, and the 9 provinces were made official.

 Blank South Africa Map with 9 Provinces